utazabanje/mini-hotel-service/README.md

 ```
 so be sure to include .env file I have sent you if you don't want to create your own firebase project.

-If you end up using my firebase config, on staff member login page, you can use this credentials to log in:
+If you end up using my firebase config, on staff member login page, you can use this credentials to log in and list all checked in guests:
 ```
 email: staff@hotel.com
 password: staff123